bentomhall/nih-system/spells/SpellsA-G.md

 If you are outdoors in stormy conditions when you cast this spell, the spell gives you control over the existing storm instead of creating a new one.
 Under such conditions, the spell’s damage increases by 1d10.

-**_Overcast._** When you cast this spell using a spell slot of 4th or higher level, the damage increases by 1d10 for each slot level above 3rd.
+**_Overcast._** When you cast this spell using more than 4 AET, the damage increases by 1d10 for every 3 additional AET spent.

 ##### Calm Emotions